HariSekhon/Nagios-Plugin-Kafka/README.md

 I haven't found a great way of handle that behaviour as it's not exposed to the client code so it ends up being handled via my generic default self timeout mechanism that I apply to all my tools.
 Hence if you specify an incorrect ```--brokers <host>:<port>``` or the Kafka brokers are down you or fail to negotiate the protocol due to security settings you will only receive a generic ```UNKNOWN: self timed out after 10 secs``` message as the code self terminates.

-Similarly if you post to a topic for which you don't have Kerberos / ACL access it will similarly retry and you will get the generic self timeout out error.

 Otherwise the Kafka API would just hang there indefintely as it keeps retrying deeper in the library.
 I've tried various settings to get it to time out but nothing worked and I even posted to the Kafka users mailing list without answer.
 If you know of a setting that will make the Kafka Client library time out and return the more specific error then please let me know and I'll update this code accordingly.

 #### Keberos Support